 NL-Alert test message

-On Monday 8 June around 12:00 noon, the government sends a national NL-Alert test message.
-It says that you don't have to do anything.
+On Monday 5 December at around 12:00 noon, the Dutch government will send a national NL-Alert test message.

-You receive the NL-Alert test message on your mobile phone.
+This way, you know how NL-Alert looks and sounds when you receive an NL-Alert on your mobile phone.
 Please note: you can hear the NL-Alert test message loudly if you use headphones or earphones.

-On your mobile phone, NL-Alert is based on cell broadcast technology.
-This technology also works if the network is overloaded.
-NL-Alert is free and anonymous: you don’t have to sign up and your telephone number remains unknown.
+NL-Alert is based on cell broadcast technology.
+This technology is able to operate even in the event of phone network congestion or overload.
+NL-Alert is free and anonymous: you do not need to sign up and your phone number remains unknown.

 You can see NL-Alert on a growing number of digital signs at train, bus, tram and metro stops.
 You will also see NL-Alert on more and more digital advertising displays.
 An NL-Alert is simultaneously displayed on signage and received on private mobile phones.